 9.4 The University may automatically increase prices by up to 5% and Introduce charges where none previously existed.
 The University will give reasonable notice of such changes.

 10.1.
-Users will comply with the Sport & Active Life Service Statement on Safety in University Sports Facilities (PDF, 136KB)
+Users will comply with the Sport and Active Life Service Statement on Safety in University Sports Facilities (PDF, 136kb)